Centaurus

-Centaurus (/sɛnˈtɔːrəs, -ˈtɑːr-/) is a bright constellation in the southern sky.
+Centaurus (/sɛnˈtɔːrəs, -ˈtɑːr-/ sen-TOR-əss-,_---TAR--) is a bright constellation in the southern sky.
 One of the largest constellations, Centaurus was included among the 48 constellations listed by the 2nd-century astronomer Ptolemy, and it remains one of the 88 modern constellations.
 In Greek mythology, Centaurus represents a centaur; a creature that is half human, half horse (another constellation named after a centaur is one from the zodiac: Sagittarius).
 Notable stars include Alpha Centauri, the nearest star system to the Solar System, its neighbour in the sky Beta Centauri, and HR 5171, one of the largest stars yet discovered.
 The constellation also contains Omega Centauri, the brightest globular cluster as visible from Earth and the largest identified in the Milky Way, possibly a remnant of a dwarf galaxy.

-Notable features
+Features

 Centaurus is a large constellation with many bright stars, two stars brighter than magnitude 1, and a number of the best-known deep-sky objects, although the Milky Way does not lie within its borders.

 Stars

 The two bright stars are (left) Alpha Centauri and (right) Beta Centauri.
 The faint red star in the center of the red circle is Proxima Centauri.

 Centaurus in the southwestern sky, shortly after sunset.
 South is to the left.

 Centaurus in the Firmamentum Sobiescianum of Johannes Hevelius.
 This image is reversed from what one sees looking at the sky — it is as though one is looking at the "celestial sphere" from the outside.

 Centaurus contains several very bright stars.
-Its alpha and beta stars are used as "pointer stars" to help observers find the constellation Crux.
+Its alpha and beta stars are used as "southern pointer stars" to help observers find the constellation Crux.
 Centaurus has 281 stars above magnitude 6.5, meaning that they are visible to the unaided eye, the most of any constellation.
 Alpha Centauri, the closest star system to the Sun, has a high proper motion; it will be a mere half-degree from Beta Centauri in approximately 4000 years.

 Alpha Centauri is a triple star system composed of a binary system orbited by Proxima Centauri, currently the nearest star to the Sun.
 Traditionally called Rigil Kentaurus (from Arabic رجل قنطورس, meaning "foot of the centaur") or Toliman (from Arabic الظليمين meaning "two male ostriches"), the system has an overall magnitude of −0.28 and is 4.4 light-years from Earth.
 The primary and secondary are both yellow-hued stars; the first is of magnitude −0.01 and the second: 1.35.
 Proxima, the tertiary star, is a red dwarf of magnitude 11.0; it appears almost 2 degrees away from the close pairing of Alpha and has a period of approximately one million years.
 Also a flare star, Proxima has minutes-long outbursts where it brightens by over a magnitude.
 The Alpha couple revolve in 80-year periodicity and will next appear closest as seen from Earth's telescopes in 2037 and 2038, together as they appear to the naked eye they present the third-brightest "star" in the night sky.